furkanahmetk/fluidefi-caspernet-analytics-tools/README.md

 into account in this calculation)
 - impermanent loss impact - The percentage difference in ROI between staking tokens in an AMM and holding tokens in a wallet (ees are not taken into account in this calculation)
-- volume & nubmer of transactions during the time period specified
+- volume & number of transactions during the time period specified
 - reserves & poolsize

 ### Quickstart (for a developer)